3 Reasons To Avoid Probate

 Thanks to court costs, attorney fees, executor fees, and other related expenses, the price tag for probate can easily reach into 5 figures, sometimes 6.
 These costs can easily skyrocket into the tens of thousands or more if family disputes or creditor claims arise during the process.
 This money from your estate should be going to your beneficiaries, but if it goes through probate, a significant portion could go to the courts, creditors, and legal fees, instead.

 Of course, setting up an estate plan that can avoid probate does have its own costs.
 But, the costs you incur now to put a plan in place are more easily controlled than uncertain costs in the future, especially when you consider your family may be making decisions while grieving.
 With proper planning, you can minimize the risk of costly conflict and also reduce or eliminate some costs, like court costs and executor fees; if there’s no probate case there won’t be any probate costs.

-3. It Can Take Long Time, So Avoid Probate.
+3. It Can Take Long Time

 The time frame for probating an estate can vary.
 Probate is not generally a quick process.
 In California, even simple or small probates can be held up in probate for 6 months to a year or more.
 During this time the beneficiaries may not have easy access to funds or assets.
 This delay can be especially difficult on family members going through a hardship.
 These family members might benefit from a faster, simpler process, such as the living trust administration process.
 Bypassing probate can speed the disbursement of assets, so beneficiaries can be able to use their inheritance sooner.